lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 <details>
 <summary markdown='span'>How do we dynamically render the list?</summary>

 In React, you use `{}` whenever you want to put Javascript inside your HTML.
 In normal Javascript, if we wanted to print out each element in a list, we'd need to use **iteration**.
 It turns out in React, you can use iteration just like in normal JS!
 The most common operator is the `map` function.
 The reason for this is that `map` returns an array (in this case of JSX elements), and JSX supports adding an array of elements to the DOM.
-Here's a sample:

 Here's a sample of how it works: